PrismarineJS/node-minecraft-protocol/doc/README.md

  * customPackets (optional) : an object index by version/state/direction/name, see client_custom_packet for an example
  * errorHandler : A way to override the default error handler for client errors.
 A function that takes a Client and an error.
  The default kicks the client.
+ * stream : a stream to use as connection
+ * connect : a function taking the client as parameter and that should client.setSocket(socket) and client.emit('connect') when appropriate (see the proxy examples for an example of use)

 ## mc.Server(version,[customPackets])